djjudas21/photodb-perl/docs/CONCEPTS.md

 inside another subdirectory.

 PhotoDB does not create these directories or the scans inside them.
 It is up to you to name the scans this way.
 However, if you stick to the above naming convention, PhotoDB will at least record your scans and associate them with the right negative, to save you too much tedious data entry.
+You can tell PhotoDB to search for and add scans automatically by running `photodb scan search`.

 Once the scanned JPGs have been entered into the database and associated with negatives or prints, you can add EXIF tags to the JPGs - the same as would be automatically written to JPGs taken by a digital camera.
 Supported tags include date, caption, geotag, exposure data, etc. This allows you to use almost any digital photo management app to sort, browse, and view your images with ease.

+Use `photodb negative tag` to tag all scans of a single negative or `photodb film tag` to tag all scans from an entire film.

+It is safe to run tag commands more than once, as PhotoDB will only add or update tags that have changed.

 ## Accessories